XC Training System

 Second, we’re going to assume that the middle school athlete is a boy and that they aren’t playing other sports.
 But to be clear, I think middle school athletes should play other sports.
 And, as the father of daughters, I’d like to see them run less in middle school for the simple fact that there isn’t a strong link between a female runner’s success at age 13 and her success at age 18.

-Here’s a simple progression that has the athlete running 60 miles a week the winter before their senior year of track.
+Here’s a simple progression of middle school cross country distances that has the athlete running 60 miles a week the winter before their senior year of track.

 Okay, before you say, “Jay - this isn’t near enough.
 And it’s too simplistic – you just added five miles a season.”